RareSkills/blog/gas-optimization/gas-optimization.md

 Bit shifting operations opcodes in the EVM, such as shr (shift right) and shl (shift left), cost 3 gas while multiplication and division operations (mul and div) cost 5 gas each.

-Majority of gas savings also comes the fact that solidity does no overflow/underflow or division by check for shr and shl operations.
+Majority of gas savings also comes the fact that solidity does not overflow/underflow or division by check for shr and shl operations.
 It's important to have this in mind when using these operators so that overflow and underflow bugs don't happen.

 <a id="viewer-bts45"></a>
 ### 16. It is sometimes cheaper to cache calldata